- Route: Bangkok (BKK) – Melbourne (MEL)

 Now, there’s no manual window shade to pull up and down.
 So, how it works is that we had to press a button and the window would get darker… to this blue type colour.
 But, the big problem is that the shade wouldn’t completely block out the sunlight.

-So, when watching the entertainment screen for example, it was frustrating… as the sunlight would shine in Max’s eyes.
+So, when watching the entertainment screen for example, it was frustrating… as the sunlight would shine in Paul’s eyes.
 Thus, making it useless.
 So, we’d rather have a manual shade any day over the modern, ineffective one!

 The Amenities On Our Jetstar Business Class Flight